elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/explain-the-myth-of-the-dorian-migration-and-its-significance-in-spartan-history.md

 url: /learn/history-of-the-world/questions/explain-the-myth-of-the-dorian-migration-and-its-significance-in-spartan-history
 score: 9.0
 related_article1:
-    id: 163576
+    id: 163582
-    title: What were the main causes and outcomes of the Messenian Wars?
+    title: >-
+        What was the role of the kings in the Spartan dyarchy, and how did it affect governance?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-main-causes-and-outcomes-of-the-messenian-wars
+    url: /learn/history-of-the-world/questions/what-was-the-role-of-the-kings-in-the-spartan-dyarchy-and-how-did-it-affect-governance
 related_article2:
-    id: 163571
+    id: 163578
-    title: How did the regions of Laconia and Messenia contribute to Sparta's development as a Greek polis?
+    title: >-
+        What archaeological evidence supports our understanding of Spartan society?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-regions-of-laconia-and-messenia-contribute-to-spartas-development-as-a-greek-polis
+    url: /learn/history-of-the-world/questions/what-archaeological-evidence-supports-our-understanding-of-spartan-society
 related_article3:
-    id: 163574
+    id: 163583
-    title: What is the 'Dorian' Invasion, and how does it relate to the history of Sparta?
+    title: >-
+        Describe the military and religious responsibilities of the Spartan kings.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-is-the-dorian-invasion-and-how-does-it-relate-to-the-history-of-sparta
+    url: /learn/history-of-the-world/questions/describe-the-military-and-religious-responsibilities-of-the-spartan-kings
 related_article4:
-    id: 163583
+    id: 163585
+    title: >-
-    title: Describe the military and religious responsibilities of the Spartan kings.
+        How did the Gerousia and Apella function within the Spartan political system?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/describe-the-military-and-religious-responsibilities-of-the-spartan-kings
+    url: /learn/history-of-the-world/questions/how-did-the-gerousia-and-apella-function-within-the-spartan-political-system
 related_article5:
-    id: 163576
+    id: 163579
-    title: What were the main causes and outcomes of the Messenian Wars?
+    title: >-
+        Describe the significance of Spartan Black-Figure Pottery in understanding Spartan culture.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-main-causes-and-outcomes-of-the-messenian-wars
+    url: /learn/history-of-the-world/questions/describe-the-significance-of-spartan-blackfigure-pottery-in-understanding-spartan-culture
 ---

 &nbsp;